raducanb/objective-c-style-guide/README.md

 ## IBOutlets

-IBOutlets will always be in the .h file as strong ivars.
+IBOutlets will always be in the .h file as strong ivars, not properties.

+## IBActions

+IBActions will always be only in the .m file and will have the `sender` argument only if it's used in the method.
+It will not be called programatically.
+If the same functionality is needed, it will pe extracted into a method that will be called from the IBAction.

 ## Generics